mehammedhasen/simple_shell/README.md

-Project to create a shell as a project
+Project to create a simple shell